 Students have raised five core concerns in the submission:

 1. Loss of Choice: The proposed cuts remove unique and valuable learning opportunities, undermining student autonomy and specialisation.
-Degrees in critical areas such as Indigenous Studies, Education, and Public Health would disappear entirely.
+Degrees in critical areas such as Education, and Public Health would disappear entirely.

-2. Disciplinary Harm: By merging or dissolving academic units, the proposal would damage discipline integrity, weaken research capacity, and reduce the visibility of fields UTS has long championed, such as Social Justice, Creative Intelligence, and Environmental Sustainability.
+2. Disciplinary Harm: By merging or dissolving faculties and schools, the proposal would damage discipline integrity, weaken research capacity, and reduce the visibility of fields UTS has long championed, such as social justice and environmental sustainability.

 3. Lack of Justification: The submission notes that many cuts are justified using vague criteria such as “strategic alignment” or “simplification,” without clear explanation.
 Even programs with strong enrolments and research success are being discontinued or merged without evidence of improved outcomes.